LeonSering/leonsering/content/project/axonium/index.md

 # url_video: ''
 ---
-Axonium is a tool for automatically measuring the length of [axons](https://en.wikipedia.org/wiki/Axon), the nerve fiber connection neurons in a biological brain.
+Axonium is a tool for automatically measuring the length of [axons](https://en.wikipedia.org/wiki/Axon), the nerve fiber connections between neurons in a biological brain.

 During her studies in the neurology, my girlfriend had to measure the length of a lot of axons.
 They used ImageScope to load the TIFF-image and then measure the length (in pixel) by a simple ruler